ainghazal/tunnel-telemetry/README.md

 ## Concepts

-* Client: is an application client that generates connectivity reports; and sends them to its configured collector.
+* **Client**: is an application client that generates connectivity reports; and sends them to its configured collector.
-* Endpoint: the circumvention proxy that the client attempts to connect to.
+* **Endpoint**: the circumvention proxy that the client attempts to connect to.
-* Collector: an endpoint that can receive client reports.
+* **Collector**: a HTTPS endpoint that can receive client reports.
 Trust is important, because the collector sees the client IPs, and it knows the endpoint IPs.
-* Scrubbing: the collector can be configured to scrub potentially sensitive information (client and endpoint IPs).
+* **Scrubbing**: the collector can be configured to scrub potentially sensitive information (client and endpoint IPs).
-* Relay: after scrubbing, the collector can relay reports to a secondary collector.
+* **Relay**: after scrubbing, the collector can relay reports to a secondary collector.
 The secondary collector receives individual reports (or aggregates) by the primary collector, and is able to run data processing pipelines with a broader context than individual collectors.
 In this case,